-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Section 16(a) of the Securities Exchange Act of 1934 requires Advanced Energy's executive officers and directors and persons who own more than ten percent of the outstanding common stock to file an initial report of ownership on Form 3 and changes in ownership on Form 4 or 5 with the Securities and Exchange Commission.
-Such persons are also required to furnish the Company with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received by it and written representations from such reporting persons, the Company believes that each of such persons timely filed all Section 16(a) reports required to be filed by such person in 1998 or with respect to 1998 transactions, except that Douglas Schatz failed to timely file a Form 5 to report three gifts of 100 shares each, which gifts were made in January 1998.
+Section 16(a) of the Securities Exchange Act of 1934 requires Advanced Energy's executive officers and directors and persons who own more than ten percent of the outstanding common stock ("reporting persons") to file with the Securities and Exchange Commission an initial report of ownership on Form 3 and changes in ownership on Form 4 and 5.
+The reporting persons are also required to furnish Advanced Energy with copies of all forms they file.
+Based solely on its review of the copies of forms received by it and written representations from the reporting persons, Advanced Energy believes that each of the reporting persons timely filed all reports required to be filed in 2000 or with respect to transactions in 2000, except that Mr. Schatz was late in filing one Form 5 in respect of a donation of shares he made to a charitable foundation, Mr. Backman was late in filing two Forms 4 with respect to two open market sales of shares, and Mr. Scholl was late in filing one Form 4 with respect to two open market sales of shares.